QingyangZeng-121/Shopping_QingyangZeng/README.md

 If you are doing this on another platform, then you may need to change it (change the port number 8000 as required):

     python3 manage.py runserver 0.0.0.0:8000

+### Search function
+In the centre of the home page, there is a search function, which allows you to search by entering either or all of Productbrand and Productname, case sensitive.

+### Visualisation features

+#### Map function
+After finally starting the server, add 'statictics/', after the server website, to display a visualised world map.
+For example this is the website where my server can see the map: 'https://cleanfiesta-hunterdance-8000.codio-box.uk/statistics/'

+#### Display icon function
+Finally after starting the server, add 'area/' after the server website to display a visualised pie chart showing the distribution of the prices of the products.
+For example this is the website where my server can see the pie chart: 'https://cleanfiesta-hunterdance-8000.codio-box.uk/area/'

+### Administrator functions
+Add 'admin/' after the server URL. to show the backend administration.
+This is the website where my server can see the backend administrator: 'https://cleanfiesta-hunterdance-8000.codio-box.uk/admin/'

 ### Using tests
 Here are also some basic tests so that you can see how to test whether your code is working properly.
 They are located in the "Tests" folder and cover model and view tests.
 There is some repetitive code to load the test database, which can be refactored into a separate file for test file calls.
 Use the following command to run the tests: